ava-labs/subnet-evm/cmd/README.md

 )
 ```

-For example, we will be setting and getting our greeting in one slot so we can define the gas costs as follows.
+For example, we will be getting and setting our greeting with `sayHello()` and `setGreeting()` in one slot respectively so we can define the gas costs as follows.

 ``` go
 	SayHelloGasCost uint64    = 5000